PrateekTh/data-3D/README_v1.1.md

 ## Tasks & Features

-### Refactoring layout computation
+### Refactoring layout computation -  ✔

 We need more threads!
-- Add workers for layout computation and to update the instanced matrix
+- Add workers for layout computation and to update the instanced matrix - ✔

 - Adding loader graphics, for the duration of running web workers

+### Adding additional size controls - ✔
+The density and amount of data can make a single size inconsistent.
+- User must be able to tune the size of datapoints.

 ### Adding support for more file input types
 - CSV (Already exists)